LukeNarke/LukeNarke/README.md

 - 😄 My personal website is: https://lukenarke.netlify.app/
 - ✅ To see my company's website visit: https://kobrastance.vercel.app/
 - 🔼 Was made with NextJS, Tailwind CSS, MongoDB, Typescript, and more!!
 - 🔻 All repositories below are projects to showcase my ability.
-I am more than happy to go through the code of my production websites during an interview process.
+I am more than happy to go through the code of my production websites during an interview process!

 <!---